Karns City High School Expels 4 Students Who Now Face Criminal Probe In Alleged Assault

 KARNS CITY, Pa.
 (KDKA) — Four students at Karns City High School could be facing criminal charges in connection with allegedly assaulting and seriously injuring another student earlier this month.

-All four students have now been expelled, KDKA investigator Andy Sheehan has confirmed, and are the focus of a criminal investigation.READ MORE: Former Beaver County Youth Soccer Association Treasurer Admits To Stealing $100,000
+All four students have now been expelled, KDKA investigator Andy Sheehan has confirmed, and are the focus of a criminal investigation.READ MORE: Two People Dead In Two Vehicle Crash In Lawrence County

 Plans were for a massive walkout Thursday over the expulsion of the four students for allegedly assaulting and seriously injuring another.
 But a small group who did claim the school administration rushed to judgment.